Medium-Range Forecasting: Sticks in a Stream

 If you throw a stick into a stream, you might be able to visually follow the stick for a short while, but eventually the stream carries it out of sight.
 By knowing the locations of fast white waters and slower currents farther downstream, you might be able to make an extended forecast of the stick’s position a few minutes later, but it still would be impossible to predict exactly.
 A detailed forecast of the stick’s location several hours into the future seems like a mission impossible.

-Such are the drawbacks of numerical weather prediction and weather forecasting in general – the farther you attempt to forecast into the future, the more difficult it is to predict details about an atmospheric "stick" (a metaphor for weather systems such as a mid-latitude low) that moves within the fast currents of the jet stream.
+Such are the drawbacks of numerical weather prediction and weather forecasting in general – the farther you attempt to forecast into the future, the more difficult it is to predict details about an atmospheric "stick" (a metaphor for weather systems such as a mid-latitude low) embedded within the fast currents of the jet stream.
 Medium-range forecasts in fast-flow patterns during the cold season are particularly prone to error.
 These forecasting limitations are especially true in medium-range forecasting (the medium range generally represents three to seven days in the future).

-With this idea in mind, we would like to comment about the five-, seven-, ten-, and even fifteen-day forecasts that are routinely reported in the news media and offered on the Web.
+With this idea in mind, we would like to comment about the five-, ten-, and fifteen-day (and even longer) forecasts that are routinely reported in the news media and offered on the Web.
 Typically, these extended forecasts give specific high and low temperatures for each day.
 They also include icons that specifically describe sky conditions and precipitation.
 We are even aware of instances in which television meteorologists, eager to beat their competition to the punch, boldly predicted snow accumulations for a storm slated by a medium-range model to occur four or five days in the future.
 Such specificity more than a few days in advance is difficult to justify in most cases, given that errors in computer models magnify in time, just like the distortion of whispered information grows as the line of people gets longer.
 Though there have been occasions in which medium-range models pegged big storms more than a few days in advance (the March 1993 Superstorm is a good example), such specificity in medium-range forecasting invariably hurts the credibility of operational meteorology.